 online courses with Northeast State.
 Although you may experience a small sacrifice of time with family and friends, we will work with you to find a schedule and location that best fits your circumstances.

-The amount of time it will take you to finish your degree will vary based on your personal circumstances, i.e., how many credit hours you have earned and how many courses you are able to take during a semester.
-Once we review your transcripts, an academic advisor will work with you
+The amount of time it will take you to finish your degree will vary based on your personal circumstances, i.e., how many credit hours you may have earned from previous college work and how many courses you are able to take during a semester.

 You will choose where you are going to take your classes when you create your schedule each semester.
-You may take all of your classes at the same campus if they are available, or at
+You may take all of your classes at the same campus or at various campus locations, depending on availability.

 Yes.
 Students may receive assistance in writing papers and can also request tutoring services through our on-site

-a place on campus where I can meet other non-traditional students?
+Is there a place on campus where I can meet other adult students?

 Yes.
-One of the best ways to meet other non-traditional students is in your classes.
+One of the best ways to meet other adult students is in your classes.
 In addition to the

-Alpha Sigma Lambda Honor Society, which is designed specifically for non-traditional students, Northeast State offers numerous campus organizations consisting of a combination of traditional and non-traditional students.
+Alpha Sigma Lambda Honor Society, which is designed specifically for adult students, Northeast State offers numerous campus organizations consisting of a combination of traditional and adult students.

-Career Services office serves the students and alumni of Northeast State Community College in all aspects of career counseling and professional planning.
+serves the students and alumni of Northeast State Community College in all aspects of career counseling and professional planning.
 A dedicated staff is available to assist students with resume development, cover letters, interviewing, and job search planning.
 Additionally, the office can assist students with clarifying their objectives and establishing career goals, which will enable them to fulfill their personal potential.
-Career Services has a full range of programs and services to help you find and achieve your goals.
+The Career and Workforce Development Center has a full range of programs and services to help you find and achieve your goals.

 Because the type of military benefits you can receive will be determined based on your individual situation, Northeast State has a fully staffed